![]() |

 was viewed by many as the most remarkable member of the

 Swiss Family Fraunfelder.
-Her life spanned more than 100
+Her life spanned nearly 101

 years (all of the last 67 years in the United States.)